imedkrisna/krisna/content/home/slider.md

 # Slide height (optional).
 # E.g. `500px` for 500 pixels or `calc(100vh - 70px)` for full screen.
-height = "300px"
+height = "250px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Welcome to my page!"
   content = "I use this website as a place to store my CV.
-I also ocassionally writes (check out posts tab) in english but mostly in Indonesian with mostly serious content.
-This page is powered by hugo academic theme" align = "center"  # Choose `center`, `left`, or `right`.
+I also ocassionally writes (check out posts tab) in english but mostly in Indonesian with mostly serious content." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).